Ocipa/lua-portfolio/README.md

 [github link](https://github.com/Ocipa/Wrapped-Object-Library)
 #### A module that wraps instances to create custom properties and methods
 * create custom properties and methods
-* api to creates instances that are more readable
+* api to create more readable instances

 ### Custom Camera